Specific applications: Opticians and sellers of hearing-aids: basis of apportionment

 - Neither Leightons nor Eye-Tech involved consideration of an actual apportionment - the issue was whether there was a single supply or two supplies that would entail an apportionment.

 - Even if one of the cases had resulted in a decision as to the taxable and exempt proportions, this would only relate to the particular trader in the particular case.
 The same method of apportionment can give rise to widely varying ratios for different traders.
-This is explained fully in paragraph 03700 of this guidance.
+This is explained fully in page VATVAL03700 of this guidance.

 Detailed guidance on the apportionment of charges for spectacles and dispensing was provided in Information Sheet 8/99 which has been reproduced in full on page VATVAL 12420.